h3abionet/catalogue-public/docs/advanced_search.md

 ## Step 3.
 Exporting search results

-Researchers can save their search results by clicking on the page log at the righthand side of the results box.
+Researchers can save their search results by clicking on the page logo at the righthand side of the results box.

 [back](./)